cosmos/cosmos-sdk/docs/rfc/rfc-001-tx-validation.md

 ## Abstract

-Transaction validation in the Cosmos SDK is broken into two flows, one is in `ValidateBasic` and the other is in the message server.
+Transaction validation in the Cosmos SDK is broken into two flows, `ValidateBasic` and the other is in the message server.
 This RFC describes a conversation in which the `ValidateBasic` method on messages is deprecated and all validation is moved to the message server.

 With the deprecation of [`GetSigners`](https://github.com/cosmos/cosmos-sdk/issues/11275) we have the optionality to remove [sdk.Msg](https://github.com/cosmos/cosmos-sdk/blob/16a5404f8e00ddcf8857c8a55dca2f7c109c29bc/types/tx_msg.go#L16) and the `ValidateBasic` function.